whamtet/chrome-webscraping-toolkit/README.md

-# chrome-webscraping-toolkit
+# Chrome Webscraping Toolkit

-`chrome-webscraping-toolkit` is a code server to be used in conjunction with [chrome-clojurescript-repl](https://github.com/whamtet/chrome-clojurescript-repl).
+Chrome Webscraping Toolkit is a code server to be used in conjunction with [chrome-clojurescript-repl](https://github.com/whamtet/chrome-clojurescript-repl).
+It can be used to hotload code into websites with complex AJAX to facilitate data scraping.

 ## Usage